 Trading options on futures is a complex topic, but many of the same strategies as equity options can be applied.
 Most traders prefer to be net sellers of the options, primarily because they are commonly used as a hedge against existing futures positions, but there are many traders that also speculate on price movement in index and commodity futures.

 Those looking to speculate can use many of the same strategies used for traditional equity options.
-For instance, butterfly and condor strategies can be used to capitalize on changes in volatility, while conservative traders can use covered calls to generate additional income from existing futures contracts that they hold in their portfolios.
+For instance, butterfly and condor strategies can be used to capitalize on changes in volatility, while conservative traders can use covered calls to generate additional income from existing futures contracts they hold in their portfolios.

 Disclosure: No positions at time of writing.